-assess the typical speed and frequency of community shifts that inform the capacitized pico-nanophytoplankton adaptation to abrupt changes in their environment, long-term and high-frequency sampling strategies allowing the separation of phytoplankton cells into functionally meaningful size classes are required.
+To assess the typical speed and frequency of community shifts that inform the capacity of pico-nanophytoplankton adaptation to abrupt changes in their environment, long-term and high-frequency sampling strategies allowing the separation of phytoplankton cells into functionally meaningful size classes are required.
 Martin-Platero et al. (2018) relied on a time series composed of daily samples for 93 days to show that physical forcing strongly shapes phytoplankton communities and that the observed patterns were highly dependent on the sampling frequency.
-Similarly, Martiny et al. (2016) have demonstrated some significant correlations of cyanobacteria, pico and nanoeukaryotes abundances with temperature as well as nutrients using weekly samples over three years.
-Hunter-Cevera et al. (2020) used a 16-year long time series at an hourly frequency to highlight the seasonal cycles of Synechococcus abundances and proposed an explanation for Synechococcus blooms relying on growth rates variations.
-Wilkerson et al. (2006) demonstrated that wind-induced upwelling events followed by relaxation periods trigger optimal growth conditions for phytoplankton cells, depleting the upwelled nutrients and fostering a community of large phytoplanktonic cells (e.g. large diatoms), in line with Rossi et al. (2013).
-In more-oligotrophic coastal areas, the responses of phytoplanktonic communities to shortlived enrichment events are more puzzling (Armbrecht et al., 2014) and suggest these favor rather the small-sized phytoplanktonic cells.
+Similarly, Martiny et al. (2016) have demonstrated some significant correlations of cyanobacteria, pico and nanoeukaryotes abundances with temperature as well as nutrients using weekly samples over 3 years.
+As some phytoplankton groups are known to divide more than once a day (Furnas, 1990), Hunter-Cevera et al. (2020) used a 16-year long time series at an hourly frequency to highlight the seasonal cycles of Synechococcus abundances and proposed an explanation for Synechococcus blooms relying on growth rates variations.
+Wilkerson et al. (2006) demonstrated that wind-induced upwelling events followed by relaxation periods trigger optimal growth conditions for phytoplankton cells, depleting the upwelled nutrients and fostering a community of large phytoplanktonic cells (e.g., large diatoms), in line with Rossi et al. (2013).
+In oligotrophic coastal areas, the responses of phytoplanktonic communities to short-lived enrichment events are more puzzling (Armbrecht et al., 2014) and suggest these favor rather the small-sized phytoplanktonic cells.
 Thyssen et al. (2008) and Dugenne et al. (2014) have indeed shown important responses of pico-nanophytoplankton groups after strong north-westerlies events in the Bay of Marseille.
-Apart from atmospheric or riverine inputs and other classes of submesoscale frontal dynamics, sporadic wind-driven upwelling events are one major source of nutrients in the surface layers of various oligotrophic coastal areas (Millot, 1979; Bakun & Agostini, 2001; Palma & Matano, 2009; Rossi et al., 2014).
-While their hydrographic impacts, temperature cooling and nutrient enrichment of surface waters, are relatively well documented, little information exists on how they influence phytoplankton communities hourly scales and functional group resolution. \blacksquare e Bay of Marseille constitutes a natural laboratory to study the biological impacts of such events since they are common and frequent during stratified summer periods (~three events/month in stratified period according to Odic et al. (2022)).
+Apart from atmospheric or riverine inputs and other classes of submesoscale frontal dynamics, sporadic wind-driven upwelling events are one major source of nutrients in the surface layers of various oligotrophic coastal areas (Bakun & Agostini, 2001; Millot, 1979; Palma & Matano, 2009; Rossi et al., 2014).
+While their hydrographic impacts, temperature cooling and nutrient enrichment of surface waters, are relatively well documented, little information exists on how they influence phytoplankton communities at hourly scales and functional group resolution.
+Yet, according to the Nyquist-Shannon sampling theorem (Shannon, 1949), such a data temporal resolution is needed given infra-day changes in phytoplankton organisms and communities.
+The Bay of Marseille constitutes a natural laboratory to study the biological impacts of such events since they are common and frequent during stratified summer periods (~three events/month in stratified period according to [Odic et al., 2022]).